William Buck New Zealand

 Yes, eligible employers can reapply for an employee once their current 12-week subsidy has finished.

 However, if you have already given an employee notice of redundancy, you can’t apply for those employees unless the redundancy notice is withdrawn.

 Before receiving a subsidy, you must show you have taken active steps to manage the implications of COVID-19 on your business, such as talking with your bank or activating your business continuity plan.

 The weekly rates will be the same as the wage subsidy scheme – $585.80 per week for a full-time employee, and $350 per week for part-time employees.

 The lump sum extension payment will cover 8 weeks per employee from the date you submit your application.

 The Wage subsidy extension must be used to pay employees’ wages and receiving it does not change existing employment law obligations.

 The Wage Subsidy Extension will be open to the same types of employers currently eligible for the wage subsidy.
-But you must now show a decline in revenue of at least 50% for the 30 days before applying for the extension, compared to the closest period last year.
+But you must now show a decline in revenue of at least 40% for a continuous 30-day period.
+This period needs to be in the 40 days before you apply (but no earlier than 10 May 2020) and must be compared to the closest period last year.